 The purpose of VIPS is to extract the semantic structure of a web page based on its visual presentation.

 A value is assigned to each node.
-This value is called Degree of Coherence.
-This value is assigned to indicate how coherent is the content in the block based on visual perception.
+This value is called the Degree of Coherence.
+This value is assigned to indicate the coherent content in the block based on visual perception.

 The VIPS algorithm first extracts all the suitable blocks from the HTML DOM tree.
 After that it finds the separators between these blocks.